onaio/js-tools/packages/GoogleAnalytics/README.md

 ## Tracking page views

-A couple of approaches are avaialable for use
+A couple of approaches are available for use

 ### WithGATracker